Poems, Short Stories

 without needing momentum to feel worthy,

-without chasing the next thing
+without chasing the next shiny thing

 just to feel alive.